 Professor of Music

-Pierpaolo Polzonetti specializes on opera and eighteenth-century music and culture.
+Pierpaolo Polzonetti specializes in opera and eighteenth-century music and culture.
 His research work has been funded by the Earhart Foundation, the American Council for Learned Societies, and the National Endowment for the Humanities.

-His other long-term research work in on Eighteenth-century composer, theorist, proto-ethnomusicologist, and virtuoso violinist, Giuseppe Tartini.
-His article, “Tartini and the Tongue of Saint Anthony” (Journal of the American Musicological Society) won the 2015 Slim Award and his first book on this topic, Tartini e la musica secondo natura (LIM, 2001), received the Latina International Prize in Music Studies.
-He is presently collaborating at a project for the publication of the critical edition of Tartini’s works led by the Università di Padova.
+His other long-term research work is on eighteenth-century composer, theorist, proto-ethnomusicologist, and virtuoso violinist Giuseppe Tartini.
+His article “Tartini and the Tongue of Saint Anthony” (Journal of the American Musicological Society) won the 2015 Slim Award, and his first book on this topic, Tartini e la musica secondo natura (LIM, 2001), received the Latina International Prize in Music Studies.
+He is presently collaborating on a project for the publication of the critical edition of Tartini’s works led by the Università di Padova.

-Polzonetti’s other research interest is on music education and music pedagogy, especially directed towards marginalized and imprisoned student populations.
+Polzonetti’s other research interest is in music education and music pedagogy, especially directed toward marginalized and imprisoned student populations.
 His article “Don Giovanni Goes to Prison: Teaching Opera Behind Bars” appeared in Musica docta.